straker/kontra/CONTRIBUTING.md

 ## Testing

 Please add unit and/or integration tests for all new changes, as well as TypeScript tests found in [test/typings](test/typings).
 To run the tests, run `npm test`.
+To run the TypeScript tests, run `npm run test:ts`.

 The TypeScript tests just ensure that the TypeScript declaration file is correct and doesn't miss any obvious use cases with the various APIs.